bced1985/linux-script-1/README.md

 #### Chapitre n :
 *Mots-clés : ... - ...*

+# Views
-#The most universal way is to create a view over the top of the table.
+The most universal way is to create a view over the top of the table.
 This contains the query excluding "deleted" rows.
 You change your application to query the view instead of the table.
 ``` sql
 create or replace view active_toys as
   select * from toys